lucasvmiguel/k8run/README.md

 ## How it works

 **k8run** simplifies Kubernetes deployments by using an init container to handle the setup process.
 When a deployment starts, the init container continuously monitors the contents of a specified folder.
-Simultaneously, k8run copies the folder specified by the `--copy-folder` label into the init container.
-Once the init container detects that the folder is no longer empty, it exits, signaling that the setup is complete.
+Simultaneously, k8run copies a file or folder specified by the `--copy` label into the init container.
+Once the init container detects the content has been copied, it exits, signaling that the setup is complete.
 At this point, the main container (defined by the `--image` label) starts executing with the specified entry point (set via the `--entrypoint` label).

 ## Usage